berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ---

+## Day 4: Friday, January 19, 2024

+### Day 4: In class

+- Discuss main textbook issues/fixes
+- Work with your current partner on [T01: Exploring Java](https://docs.google.com/document/d/1IiqEj6HB3umbM3TakASl9n344sPt3BwgNQjdcNQ_l5M/edit?usp=sharing) which should help you wrap your mind around Java.

+### Day 4: Outside of class

+- Read the first four sections of [Chapter 2 Design](https://canvas.instructure.com/courses/8407744)

 ## Day 3: Wednesday, January 17, 2024

 ### Day 3: In class

 - Discuss Java readings
 - Live coding in textbook as suggested by an  of our CS3 book to see what is going on in the textbook
 - Continue the work with your partner on  the [Codewars](https://www.codewars.com/)  "convert string to camel case" kata in both C++ and Python.
-- Demos

 ### Day 3: Outside of class